QBDI/QBDI/README.rst

 x86, x86-64, ARM and AArch64 architectures.
 Information about what is a DBI framework and how QBDI works can be found in the user documentation introduction (:ref:`user-introduction`).

-QBDI modularity means it doesn't contain a preferred injection method, rather QBDI is meant to be used in conjunction with an external injection tool.
-QBDI examples include a linux and macOS injector for dynamic executables and there are also bindings to use `Frida <https://frida.re>`_ as an injector.
+QBDI modularity means it doesn't contain a preferred injection method and it is designed to be used in conjunction with an external injection tool.
+QBDI includes a tiny (``LD_PRELOAD`` based) Linux and macOS injector for dynamic executables (QBDIPreload), which acts as the foundation for our Python bindings (pyQBDI).
+QBDI is also fully integrated with `Frida <https://frida.re>`_, a reference dynamic instrumentation toolkit, allowing anybody to use their combined powers.

-x86-64 support is mature however SIMD memory access are not yet reported.
-ARM support is in progress but already sufficient to execute simple CLI program like *ls* or *cat*. x86 and AArch64 are planned, but currently unsupported.
+x86-64 support is mature (even if SIMD memory access are not yet reported).
+ARM architecture is a work in progress but already sufficient to execute simple CLI program like *ls* or *cat*. x86 and AArch64 are planned, but currently unsupported.

-A current limitation is that QBDI doesn't handle signals, multi-threading and C++ exception mechanisms.
+A current limitation is that QBDI doesn't handle signals, multithreading (it doesn't deal with new threads creation) and C++ exception mechanisms.
+However, those system-dependent features will probably not be part of the core library (KISS), and should be integrated as a new layer (to be determined how).

 .. role:: green
 .. role:: yellow